Pierre Cartellier: Biography

-Born in Paris, he studied at the École Gratuite de Dessin in Paris and then in the studio of Charles-Antoine Bridan before attending the Académie Royale.
-During the French Revolution Cartellier was part of a team of sculptors who worked on the church of Ste.
-Geneviève in Paris to convert it to the Panthéon.
+Pierre Cartellier was born in Paris.
+He studied at the École Gratuite de Dessin in Paris and then in the studio of Charles-Antoine Bridan, before attending the Académie Royale.
+During the French Revolution, Cartellier was part of a team of sculptors who worked on the church of Saint Geneviève in Paris to convert it to the Panthéon.

 At a time in European history when ancient works were the measure by which all statuary was judged, in 1801 Cartellier obtained wide recognition after exhibiting a plaster version of his statue of Modesty that was based on the free-standing statue of the Capitoline Venus in Rome.
-At the Bourbon Restoration he was given the commission to do the bronze equestrian statue of King Louis XIV that can be seen in the cour d'honneur of Versailles.
-At the time of his death only the horse had been cast.
+After the Bourbon Restoration, he was given a commission to sculpt the bronze equestrian statue of King Louis XIV that can be seen in the cour d'honneur of Versailles.
+At the time of Cartellier's death only the horse had been cast.
 His son-in-law Louis Petitot completed it with the king's figure.

 Cartellier sculpted the model for the bronze statue of Dominique Vivant, baron Denon (1747–1825), that adorns his tomb at the Père Lachaise Cemetery in Paris.
 However, Cartellier's best known work came in 1825 when he was commissioned by Vivant's close friends Eugène and Hortense de Beauharnais who wanted him to sculpt a monument for the tomb of their mother, the Empress Joséphine.
 Cartellier's statue, modeled from Josephine's kneeling image in the painting of the coronation of Napoléon Bonaparte by Jacques-Louis David, can be seen at the Church of Saint-Pierre-Saint-Paul in Rueil-Malmaison.